Kripik

 Kripik or keripik are Indonesian chips or crisps, bite-size snack crackers that can be savoury or sweet.
 They are made from various dried fruits, tubers, vegetables, and fish that have undergone a deep frying process in hot vegetable oil.
 They can be lightly seasoned with salt, or spiced with chili powder and sugar.

-Together with krupuk, the etymology of the term kripik is believed as an onomatopoeia in Indonesian to describe the crunch sound of this crispy snack.
+Together with krupuk, the etymology of the term kripik is believed to be an onomatopoeia in Indonesian from the crunch sound of this crispy snack.

 Kripik (chips) and krupuk (crackers) are an integral part of Indonesian cuisine.
 Kripik commonly are made from dried slices of roots and tubers.
-The most popular are kripik singkong (cassava crackers) and kripik pisang (Banana chips); other types of fruit, yam or tuber crackers are also available.
+The most popular are kripik singkong (cassava crackers) and kripik pisang (Banana chips); other types of fruit, yam, or tuber crackers are also available.

 Kripik and krupuk

-Kripik is closely related to krupuk since it is popularly considered as a smaller sized krupuk.
-In Indonesia, the term krupuk refers to a type of relatively large crackers, while kripik or keripik refers to smaller bite-size crackers; the counterpart of chips (or crisps) in western cuisine.
+Kripik is closely related to krupuk since it is popularly considered a smaller-sized krupuk.
+In Indonesia, the term krupuk refers to relatively large crackers, while kripik or keripik refers to smaller bite-size crackers, the counterpart of chips (or crisps) in Western cuisine.
 For example, potato chips are called kripik kentang in Indonesia.
-Usually krupuk are made from a dried paste consisting of a mixture of starch and other ingredients, while kripik are usually made entirely from a thinly sliced, sun-dried, and then deep-fried product without any mixture of starch.
+Usually, krupuk are made from a dried paste consisting of a mixture of starch and other ingredients, while kripik are usually made entirely from a thinly sliced, sun-dried, and then deep-fried product without any mixture of starch.

 Variants

-Almost all type of fruits, nuts, tubers and plant products can be made into kripik.
-Other types of kripik can be coated with batter and deep fried until crispy and dry.
+Almost all types of fruits, nuts, tubers, and plant products can be made into kripik.
+Other types of kripik can be coated with batter and deep-fried until crispy and dry.
 In Indonesia, the latest popular snack is extra hot and spicy kripik.